AndreBlankholm/good-choice-portfolio/README.md

 # good-choice-portfolio

+# Languages used: HTML and CSS

-## AS AN employer: I WANT to view a potential employee's deployed portfolio of work samples sO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+## AS AN potential new hire: I want employers to see a deployed portfolio of work samples so that they can review samples of their work and assess whether i'm a good candidate for an open position

-### Acceptance Criteria : GIVEN I need to sample a potential employee's previous work
+### Acceptance Criteria : Employers need to sample a potential employee's previous work
-WHEN I load their portfolio
+WHEN you load their portfolio
-THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
+THEN you are presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
-WHEN I click one of the links in the navigation
+WHEN you click one of the links in the navigation
 THEN the UI scrolls to the corresponding section
-WHEN I click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others WHEN I click on the images of the applications
+WHEN you click on the link to the section about their work THEN the UI scrolls to a section with titled images of the developer's applications WHEN your am presented with the developer's first application THEN that application's image should be larger in size than the others WHEN you click on the images of the applications
-THEN I am taken to that deployed application
+THEN you are taken to that deployed application
-WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
+WHEN you resize the page or view the site on various screens and devices THEN you are presented with a responsive layout that adapts to my viewport

+## Links to project: <a href="https://github.com/AndreBlankholm/good-choice-portfolio">GitHub Web Page</a> and <a href="https://andreblankholm.github.io/good-choice-portfolio/">Live Public URL</a>

+##
+ License & copyright
+© Andre Blankholm, U of M Coding Bootcamp